ricksteruk/aya_devnet_guide/guide_join_devnet.md

 To fill the form you will need:
 - the fingerprint of you ENNFT on Cardano mainnet
-- the address you used to register you session keys
+- the address you used to register you session keys ( Talisman Ethereum wallet address )
 - your valid email address
 - your discord username